 - 1/2 cup flaked coconut

 - 1 tablespoon butter softened

 - 1/2 teaspoon vanilla

-6. For the frosting: In a bowl of an electric mixer, combine 2 ounce cream cheese, butter, powdered sugar, 1/2 teaspoon vanilla, 1 tablespoon reserved pineapple juice and a dash of salt.
+- In a bowl of an electric mixer, combine 4 ounces cream cheese, butter, powdered sugar, 1/2 teaspoon vanilla, and 2 tablespoons reserved pineapple juice.
 Beat until smooth and of spreading consistency.
 Frost top of cheesecake.
 Refrigerate 3 to 4 hours before serving.